wrapperband/Tame-Uppermill-FloodRisk/README.md

 The data was input into a spreadsheet and various charts were  produced to show various aspects of the river level data, see results and spreadsheet charts tab.

+Rain data from [Ref3] was analysed and compared with flood levels.

 ### Observations :